accurascan/Qatar-Android-SDK/README.md

 		// Set min and max percentage for glare recogEngine.setGlarePercentage(Context context, int /*minPercentage*/6, int /*maxPercentage*/98);
 		```
+   * To remove extra brightness from the document

+        ```
+   		// Set true to enable and set the threshold above which it will remove extra brightness
+   		//Threshold is the brightness value of document , above which it will remove extra brightness of document recogEngine.doRemoveBrightness(Context context,boolean /*doRemoveBrightness*/ true ,int /*threshold*/ 200 or more);
+   		```

    * Set Photo Copy to allow photocopy document or not

         ```